 Ryan and I like to think we’re pretty smart.
 But if this blog has taught me one thing, it’s that that’s not actually the case.
 Remember when we went to a Murder Mystery certain that we’d crack it within minutes – but then left early because we had no idea what was going on?
 Well, we had a similar situation this weekend at Escape the Room – although this time we couldn’t leave early because, well, we were locked in a room.
 There are a lot of different escape rooms out around, if you are interested in finding out more, you might want to check out somewhere similar to https://lockdownrooms.com/phoenix-scottsdale/ or somewhere more local to you.
 Escape the Room quite rightly caused a lot of excitement when it arrived in the city last year.
 The premise is in the name: participants are put into a room and have an hour to get out, using clues around the room and plenty of brain power.
 You might have seen the Today show hosts giving it a go last year and I thought, if Savannah Guthrie can crack it, why can’t I?
 Ryan and I headed to 107 Suffolk Street in the Lower East Side and were added to a group of 10 fellow code crackers.
 After being led into an auditorium lined with puppets, pictures and pulleys, we were left on our own to figure out how to unlock about 10 padlocks and eventually escape.
 If you think you have what it takes, search escape room atlanta for more details.
 As the clock ticked down – far quicker than usual, I swear – we rummaged for clues and tested our maths skills.
 It was both exhilarating and frustrating; we cracked some codes with a bit of mental gymnastics (and many, many tries), while other steps seemed near impossible.
 But just when it was getting too tough, we were allowed to use three clues from a clue master, and these helped nudge us along.
 But when the clock hit zero, there were still about four codes to crack.
 Gaah, we were locked in!
 Thankfully, the clue master returned to let us out.
 As he walked us through the final stages, it was pretty clear that there were massive leaps to get where we needed to go.
 I suppose the only way to overcome the most ridiculous steps would have been to save the clues, but by that point, we had already used ours up.
-Still, it was fun!
+Still, it was fun and I would definiteky go to an escape room again!
 I love interactive games and stewing over problems, and it gives New Yorkers a whole different sort of activity to try.
 My only complaints were the size of the group (far too many cooks in the kitchen) and how some steps were a little bit far-fetched.
 But failure only makes me want to go to another, and thankfully there are four more to choose from in NYC – another one at the Lower East Side location and three others in Midtown.
 I was also told about Escape The Room Chicago which looks amazing too!
 I can’t believe that other groups are able to get out.
 Perhaps they saved up their clues appropriately?
 Maybe the other games are a little easier?
 Or maybe I’m just bitter?
 When we left, Ryan and I were pretty set on the fact that we could’ve done better without the mania of 10 strangers thrown into the mix.
 Either that, or I really should start paying more attention to the lessons this blog is teaching me… Who, what, where, when: Escape the Room is held at two locations in the city: 107 Suffolk Street in the Lower East Side (where there are two different games) and 31st Street in Midtown (where there are three).
 Tickets cost $28 and there are multiple showings each day.
 Check out the website for more.
 Top image: The NYT.
 And a BIG thank you to Charlotte for the tickets!